 “Cards Speak” means that any hand placed open and flat on the table shall be read by the dealer and can be announced by any player at the table.
 A player need not correctly identify his/her hand to win if the above conditions have been met;

-“Casino Supervisor” means a person who is responsible for the supervision and management of gambling operations;

 “Check” means not initiating a bet but retaining all rights to act in the event a bet is made.
 A check shall only be an option if no blind is placed or bet made;

 “Chemmy Shuffle” means cards mixed face down on the table with a circular motion of the hands;